fireharp/pml/gitbook/directives.md

 # Directives in PML

 Directives are special syntax blocks in PML that encapsulate operations related to LLMs and similar AI systems.
-They provide a structured way to interact with AI capabilities within your code.
+They provide a structured way to interact with AI capabilities within your code while maintaining clear boundaries and control.

+## The Problem Directives Solve

+When working with LLMs and large codebases, one significant challenge is that LLMs tend to make widespread changes across the entire codebase.
+This can lead to:

+1. Unintended side effects
+2. Difficult-to-review changes
+3. Complex debugging when things go wrong
+4. Loss of control over specific parts of your code

+Directives solve this by creating well-defined boundaries that:

+- Restrict the scope of LLM changes to specific blocks
+- Prevent modifications to other parts of the codebase
+- Make AI interactions explicit and predictable
+- Isolate AI-driven code from regular code

 ## Core Directive Types